 In accordance with provincial law, smoking is not permitted in the school nor on school property at any time.
 School property extends to the curb unless otherwise designated.
 Smoking between classes in either morning or afternoon is also prohibited.
 Smoking is not allowed near school buses.
+The use of electronic cigarettes follows the same smoking policy listed above.
 Students violating this regulation are subject to suspension and a fine imposed by the Lambton Community Health Services Department according to the Smoke Free Ontario Act.